alb3rtjarvis/numbacs/README.md

-due to some reported issues when using pip for one of the dependencies (see issues [#20](https://github.com/Nicholaswogan/numbalsoda/issues/20) and [#29](https://github.com/Nicholaswogan/numbalsoda/issues/29)  of the numbalsoda package -- these seems to primarily affect Windows installations).
+due to some reported issues when using pip for one of the dependencies (see issues [#20](https://github.com/Nicholaswogan/numbalsoda/issues/20) and [#29](https://github.com/Nicholaswogan/numbalsoda/issues/29)  of the numbalsoda package -- these seem to primarily affect Windows installations).

 ## Basic usage